Religion in the Mongol Empire: Tengrism

 Tengrism, which practices a form of animism with several meanings and with different characters, was a popular religion in ancient Central Asia and Siberia.
 The central act in the relationship between human and nature was the worship of the Blue Mighty Eternal Heaven - "Blue Sky" (Хөх тэнгэр, Эрхэт мөнх тэнгэр).
 Genghis Khan showed his spiritual power was greater than others and himself to be a connector to heaven after the execution of rival shaman Kokochu.

+The Mongols' shamanistic beliefs prioritized the present life over the afterlife.
+Therefore, Mongol rulers sought religious men to pray for the longevity.

 State religions

 Buddhism

 According to the Fozu Lidai Tongzai written by Nian Chang (b.
 1282) Genghis Khan's viceroy Muqali was pacifying Shanxi in 1219, the homeland of Zen Buddhist monk Haiyun (海雲, 1203–1257), when one of Muqali's Chinese generals, impressed with Haiyun and his master Zhongguan's demeanor, recommended them to Muqali.
 Muqali then reported on the two to Genghis Khan who issued the following decree on their behalf: "They truly are men who pray to Heaven.
 I should like to support them with clothes and food and make them chiefs.
 I'm planning on gathering many of this kind of people.
 While praying to Heaven, they should not have difficulties imposed on them.
 To forbid any mistreatment, they will be authorized to act as darqan (possessor of immunity)."
 Genghis Khan had already met Haiyun in 1214 and been impressed by his reply refusing to grow his hair in the Mongol hairstyle and allowed him to keep his head shaven.
 After the death of his master Zhongguan in 1220, Haiyun became the head of the Chan (Chinese Zen) school during Genghis Khan's rule and was repeatedly recognized as the chief monk in Chinese Buddhism by subsequent Khans until 1257 when he was succeeded as chief monk by another Chan master Xueting Fuyu the Mongol-appointed abbot of Shaolin monastery.

 Buddhists entered the service of the Mongol Empire in the early 13th century.
 Buddhist monasteries established in the Karakorum were granted tax-exempt status, though the religion was not given official status by the Mongols until later.
 All variants of Buddhism, such as Chinese, Tibetan and Indian Buddhism flourished, though Tibetan Buddhism was eventually favored at the imperial level under emperor Möngke, who appointed Namo from Kashmir as chief of all Buddhist monks.